Shadhani2531/google-playstore-rating-bias-eda/README.md

 ---

-## 📌 Conclusion
+## Final note
+This project helped me practice asking the right questions before jumping to conclusions.
-This analysis highlights that app ratings alone are not a sufficient measure of quality.
+It shows that ratings alone are not always enough to judge app quality, and context matters.
-Review volume and contextual factors play a critical role in interpreting user feedback.
-Such insights are valuable for users, developers, and product analysts when making decisions based on app ratings.

----